JGoyd/JGoyd/README.md

 # Public Good-Faith Security Disclosures

-**I am a security researcher exposing systemic vulnerabilities in the infrastructure that governs our lives.**
+I am a security researcher exposing systemic vulnerabilities in the systems that shape our lives.
-These disclosures are made immediately and publicly, in absolute good faith, because repeated institutional failures have transformed traditional disclosure processes into barriers to public safety, not a pathway to it.
+Repeated institutional failures have made private disclosure a barrier to public safety, not a solution.
-**My singular intent: reveal the truth about what puts you at risk so that accountability becomes unavoidable.**
+My intent is clear: reveal the truth about what puts you at risk, so accountability is unavoidable.
-Our children deserve systems built on transparency, not the comfortable illusions of those who profit from our ignorance.
+Our children deserve transparency... not comfortable illusions that protect the powerful.

 ---